Choose which cookies you’d like to accept:

 5, 0, 5, 1, 5, 2, 5, 3, 5, ?

-So the missing number is 4.
+The missing number is 4.
+The complete sequence reads:

 Which word does not go with the other four?